 - Staying on top of trends is crucial

 Transactional Data is Proving to be Most Valuable for FIs

 “The best indicator of who people are is reflected in the transactions that they make,” said Zee.
 He continued with making it clear that an FI can start to tell the story of every account holder by analyzing the data set.

 Cheryl Dutton spoke about the importance of Altra FCU not only gathering transactional data on their account holders, but also being able to properly analyze it.
-She said they focus on how financially healthy members are, and where they are dispersing their money.
-This knowledge helps her team serve their members better every day.

 Ben Udell also made a great point on how Monona Bank utilizes transactional data to validate what they hear day-to-day in their branches.
 They use this data to determine if these trends are happening companywide or just in an isolated number of branches.

 “We’re a $1.3 billion bank with nine branches,” Ben said, “So the feedback loop to understand that transactional data is either pulling data from the core or it’s getting feedback from the branches.
 But in this ever increasing digital world, we just do not see our clients or have that strong enough feedback loop to understand that.
 So this is one of the ways we can start to validate what we’re hearing in the branches.”

 Knowing how, why, and where account holders are spending their money is extremely valuable information for FIs because it allows them to tailor their messaging to each individual account holder to best meet their unique financial needs.
 Harnessing this data also leads to stronger strategies throughout the institution.

 Building an Account Holder Database is a Marathon, not a Sprint